-Passive income is money you earn from a source in which you aren’t actively involved.
-You can think of passive income as money you generate while you work at a job, or spend time doing the things you love.
+You might be familiar with the concept of active income, which is the money you earn from working a job.
+On the contrary, passive income is money you earn from a source in which you aren’t actively involved.
+You can think of passive income as money you can generate even while you sleep!

-Additional income sounds great; after all, who doesn’t want more money?
-And, better yet, earning passive income offers more than just getting more money to your wallet.
-Passive income can also diversify how you earn money, meaning you don’t have to rely on one source in the case that your job falls through.
+Earning passive income offers more than just having more money in your wallet.
+It also diversifies how you make money, meaning you don’t have to rely on one source if your job falls through.

-Even if you feel comfortable with your salary and confident that your job won't fall through, passive income can give you more flexibility to quit when you want to, retire earlier, invest in that business opportunity someone pitched you, or comfortably help family or friends if they ever need financial help.
+Even if you feel comfortable with your salary and confident that your job won't fall through, passive income can give you the financial flexibility to achieve FIRE (Financial Independence, Retire Early), invest in business opportunities, or give financial support to family and friends.

-Ultimately, it can be a means to the financial freedom so many of us aspire to attain, especially when we aren’t making a multi-million dollar a year salary from a single job.
+Ultimately, it can be an approach to reaching the financial freedom many aspire to attain, especially when we aren’t making millions in our day jobs.

 Money doesn’t come out of thin air.
 Implementing a passive income strategy takes planning and sufficient resources to execute the plan.
 The two resources you need to assess when deciding what type of passive income stream you should go for are money and time.
 Your decision likely will come down to tradeoffs: do you want to put in the money or the time?

-No single passive income option is categorically better than another: you should also consider how you like to spend your time (i.e. your values), because how you spend your time is just as important as how you earn your money.
+No single passive income option is categorically better than another.
+On top of deciding between passive income strategies, you should also consider how you like to spend your time, because it’s just as important as how you earn your money.

-Generating income is about generating value - financial and emotional - throughout your life.
-There are a bunch of get-rich-quick schemes out there that make false promises of little work and lots of money.
+Generating income is about generating financial and emotional value throughout your life.
+There are a bunch of get-rich-quick schemes out there that make false promises of little effort to make money.
 Avoid those.
 Making money takes effort.
-If it was easy, everyone would be doing it.
+If it were easy, everyone would be doing it.

-So, put forth the time to plan how you can give yourself and your loved ones the peace of mind that multiple income sources give you more options and flexibility.
-It’s a faster way to financial freedom—the life you know you’ve been imagining.
+So, put aside some time to plan how you can give yourself and your loved ones multiple income sources through passive income.
+Passive income ultimately gives you more options and flexibility.
+And it’s a faster way to achieving your financial goals.